 To be able to make use of extra motivation and engagement of employees, a certain degree of freedom is inevitable.
 It makes a difference whether you lock a professional up with rules and demands, or give guidance through clear goals with a degree of freedom to reach them.
 Yet, many organizations struggle with the implications of letting go of rules and demands.
 Leaders dare little and choose a ‘fragile’ solution and only meagerly wish for, or on the flip-side demand creative input and engagement from employees.
 This (leadership) behavior demotivates and harms the organization in the longer run.
 A little more playfulness could bring much relief!

 Boosting Social Innovation

 There are functioning ways to boost Social innovation.
 Especially when motivation and engagement, the soft side of change is discussed.
 Only, this requires an ethic, a will of higher management to invest in the so-called soft side of change, in trust.
 Serious play, mixing work and game, has proven to be a motor for social innovation.
-Because every person, and every organization already plays a game… conscious organizational design to trigger desired behavior is possible through gamification.
-You can grow insight in the game that your organization plays through serious games.
+Because every person and every organization already plays a game… conscious organizational design to trigger desired behavior is possible through gamification.
+You can grow insight into the game that your organization plays through serious games.
 Would you like to play more effectively with your organization?

 Serious Play in the Workplace

 Serious play and using the lens of a game to look at your work has proven to be very effective.
-Both for organizations in pursuit of a more human-centered design, as well as for employees who want to increase their effectivity on the playfield of their organization.
-And, last but not least, serious play offer an experimental space to safely adopt new ways of working.
+Both for organizations in pursuit of more human-centered design, as well as for employees who want to increase their effectivity on the playfield of their organization.
+And, last but not least, serious play offers an experimental space to safely adopt new ways of working.

 Three Forms of Serious Play